 Travel with EcoVoyager

-EcoVoyager coordinates all Eastern Pamir logistics from Murghab: robust 4x4 vehicles, experienced Kyrgyz drivers, GBAO permits, fuel reserves, satellite communication, and yurt camp stays with nomadic families.
-We partner with META-trained guides for wildlife tracking and cultural immersion.
+EcoVoyager coordinates all eastern Pamir logistics from Murghab: robust 4x4 vehicles, experienced Kyrgyz drivers, GBAO permits, fuel reserves, satellite communication, and yurt-camp stays with nomadic families.
+Acclimatization is built into every itinerary, and we work with local Kyrgyz guides for wildlife tracking and cultural immersion.

 Robust 4x4 vehicles with fuel reserves carried